systemd/mkosi/mkosi.md

   supported distributions except Clear Linux and this option translates to enabling dracut's hostonly option.

+`CacheInitrd=`, `--cache-initrd`

+: If specified, and incremental mode is used, mkosi will build the initrd in the cache image and reuse it in the final image.
+Note that this means that any changes that are only applied to the final image and not the cached image won't be included in the initrd.

 `UsrOnly=`, `--usr-only`

 : If specified, `mkosi` will only add the `/usr/` directory tree